datatrail-jhu/00_intro/scripts/03_other_accounts_script.md

 Slack is a place where teams of people can easily communicate and work together on a project.
 As a data scientist, you are often working in a group on a project.
 Slack is a place where everyone working on that project can communicate.
 Slack is where communication throughout this course will happen.
 You will be able to ask questions, answer questions, and communicate with others on Slack about the things you are learning and the projects you are working on.

 To get a slack account, you will first type www.slack.com.

 On this webpage, type your Gmail address in the email address box, and click GET STARTED.

-XXXX

-XXXX
+This will bring you to a slide where you will be prompted to 'Start with a workspace.'
+We won't be signing into any workspaces yet; however, later in the program, when we do, you will have an account!
+That's all you need to do with Slack for now!

 As a data scientist A LOT of your work will be done in something called R Studio.
 In this program, you will be learning the basics of the programming language, R. R is a free programming language for statistical computing and graphics.
 In other words, the code you write to work with data will all be done in R. R Studio is the place where you will type this code and make basic plots.